 IMPORTANT: Procedures, training and supervision are required for any staff member or contractor who is handling any type of dangerous goods.
 When working in an organisation that carries several classes of chemicals, all relevant staff must be aware of, and trained to reduce the hazards, of each of the chemical classes.
 Understanding the dangerous goods segregation rules is crucial for staff and contractors in this type of environment.

-Are You Carrying Multiple Classes Of Chemicals?
+Carrying Multiple Classes of Chemicals?

 While storing larger quantities of chemicals in the outdoor environment already poses a range of risks, carrying multiple classes of dangerous goods further increases the potential for hazards.
 As we’ve highlighted in our blog, there are strict and detailed requirements that specifically relate to the storage of mixed classes of dangerous goods.
 While practicing the correct dangerous goods segregation rules is essential for compliance and safety, it’s also important to consider how you handle and store your chemicals.